tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 ### Class descriptions

 __Fighter:__ The fighter enjoys a high reputation on Avalon.
-It is a profession that requires a certain amount of strength and dexterity.
+It is a profession that requires a certain amount of Strength and Dexterity.
 A fighter can use almost all weapons, with only the knight still beating him in this area.
 The fighter specializes in melee combat, which is only surpassed by the monks.
 A fighter is more agile than a knight.

+* In _Dungeons of Avalon II_'s manual, the fighter is instead said to require high Strength and Kondition.

 __Thief:__ The thief does not enjoy the high reputation of the fighter, but does not work without him.
 The thief can be very useful when opening doors or